 • The consolidation of major pulp producers controlling supply and demand.

-Along with this, schedule reliability is at its worst ever level as seen in the graph below.
-This is due to a number of reasons including transhipment, port congestion and blank sailings (cancellations or skipping of schedule port stops).
+Along with this, schedule reliability is at its worst ever level as seen in the graphs below.
+This is due to a number of reasons including trans-shipment, port congestion and blank sailings (cancellations or skipping of schedule port stops).

 • Schedule reliability is the measure of a shipping lines ability to deliver within specified dates (DIFOT).

 Other operating cost pressures include but are not limited to; pallets costs with Timber increasing by 34% in the past 12 months, fuel and a tightening labour market.
 These cost pressures are having an impact on day to day consumer goods for example, Canola Oil up 76% in last 12 months, Cotton up 56% up in last 12 months, Coffee beans up 118% in last 12 months.